ozcan39/php-usfml/README.md

 Search phrases with word count can be used for identifying user interests.
 Hereby some updates which improve usability of website, can be made.

 # How i used
 I used this code with one day logrotated mysql log.
 Before anaylzing, daily mysql log was packaged (every day at 00:00 AM) and then this code was run with a cron trigger at 03:00 AM.
+After analyzing results saved in SQlite database and then used for improving usability of a website.

 The gap between packaging mysql log and running the code depends on system features.